dlakelan/routerperf/README.md

 ```
 - edit the script to include bulk ports for torrent clients that you use
 - edit dscptag.sh to add any rules you want to use for custom DSCP tagging
+- If you are using the veth based method, then you need to add a custom OpenWrt interface for the veth device, do:

+From the LUCI web interface:
+go to network > interfaces

+create an interface called "veth"
+under general setup > Protocol = unmanaged
+under physical settings > interface = lanveth
+under firewall settings > assign firewall-zone = LAN

 Now, run the script